fastsitephp/fastsitephp/website/app_data/docs/en/file-encryption-bash.md

 su -
 pkg install vim-console

-# If using FreeBSD with the root accountyou will need to re-create
+# If using FreeBSD with the root account you will need to re-create
 # the empty 10 MB file under root:
 #
 # truncate -s 10m crypto_test_10mb